joolstorrentecalo/gitlab-foss/doc/administration/gitaly/praefect.md

 ### Praefect

+> - [Introduced](https://gitlab.com/gitlab-org/gitaly/-/issues/2634) in GitLab 13.4, Praefect nodes can no longer be designated as `primary`.

 If there are multiple Praefect nodes:

 1. Designate one node as the deploy node, and configure it using the following steps.